Cost-Efficient Online Decision Making: A Combinatorial Multi-Armed Bandit Approach: Problem Formulation

 \section{Problem Formulation}

-In this section, we propose a new formulation of the online decision making problem which incorporates the cost of acquiring test outcomes.
+In this section, we propose our new formulation of the online decision making problem which incorporates the cost of acquiring test outcomes.
 In each time step $t$, we receive the problem instance (e.g., data point) $\mathbf{x}^{(t)}$ with $n$ tests $\{x_1^{(t)}, x_2^{(t)}, \dots, x_n^{(t)}\}$.
-Here, we assume that all test outcomes (unknown until after each test is performed) are binary (i.e., $x_i^{(t)} \in \{0,1\}$ for all $i$), but our methods can easily be extended to other test values (see Section \ref{sec:experiments}).
-The goal is to make an accurate decision $y^{(t)} \in [m]$ for that problem instance with a minimal cost of performing tests ($m$ represents the total number of options for the decision, or \emph{outcomes} if the correct decision is viewed as a random variable), where we denote the correct decision by $y^*$.
+Here, we assume that all test outcomes (unknown until after each test is performed) are binary (i.e., $x_i^{(t)} \in \{0,1\}$ for all $i$), but our methods can easily be extended to other test values (see Section \ref{sec:ext_continuous}).
+The goal is to make an accurate decision $y^{(t)} \in [m]$ for that problem instance with a minimal cost of performing tests ($m$ represents the total number of options for the decision, or \emph{outcomes} if the correct decision is viewed as a random variable), where we denote the correct decision by $y^*$. \addedtmlr{As an example, let's consider the medical problem of diagnosing lung cancer.
+At each time step $t$, a patient $\mathbf{x}^{(t)}$ arrives, and our goal is to make a decision (prediction) $y^{(t)} \in \{1 (benign),2 (malignant), 3(infection)\}$ ($m=3$).
+In this problem, there are several tests that can be performed to reach a decision.
+For instance, available tests can include a CT\footnote{Computed Tomography} scan, a PET\footnote{ Positron Emission Tomography} scan, genetic testing and a biopsy ($n=4$).
+These tests can have positive or negative outcomes (test results), which will be used in the decision making process.}

 Consistent with the common Naïve Bayes assumption, we let all tests $x_i^{(t)}$ be mutually independent and Bernoulli-distributed conditional on the decision $y^{(t)}$.
+The Naïve Bayes assumption is common for sequential decision making, even in the offline setting, and is consistent with previous works \addedtmlr{including \cite{chen2017efficient, rahbar2023efficient}.} This assumption is needed for computing the gains in our approximate oracles defined in Section \ref{sec:sequential_algs} (W-IG and W-EC$^2$).
 We also let $y^*$ be known given a full realization of $\mathbf{x}^{(t)}$.
 This implies that upon performing all available tests, we know the correct decision for the problem instance.
 This is realistic and consistent with the settings of \citet{golovin2010near,chen2017efficient,rahbar2023efficient}, though they do not follow a CMAB formulation.
 As an example, consider a medical diagnosis problem.
 This property means that if we perform all available medical tests, we can determine the correct diagnosis.

-Regarding the costs, we assume that they directly depend on the outcomes of the tests and the decisions.
-As motivation, consider, for example, a medical test to confirm the presence of some indicator for a particular disease.
-If such an indicator is found, the test can be terminated immediately with a positive outcome, whereas establishing the non-presence of an indicator (for a negative test outcome) may require more time and be more invasive.